Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: AvgRVC on Trees

 Given the above lemma, let us analyze some properties of a locally periodic schedule to determine how to assign periods to nodes in the tree.
 Consider a vertex $u$ in the tree and let $N(u)$ denote the set of its children.
 As mentioned before, $p^{v}\ge p^u$ since each child $v\in N(u)$ should naturally wait at least as long as $u$ before it hears new information.
 Let $P=\Pi_{v\in N(u)} p^{v}$.
 For each vertex $v\in N(u)$, in a period of $P$ time, $u$ would have informed $v$ exactly $P/p^{v}$ times.
 However, since at every time step, $u$ can inform at most one of its children, it follows that $\sum_{v\in N(u)} P/p^{v} \le P$.
 Therefore, the periods of any regular schedule satisfies the following two constraints:

 Consider a vertex $v$ and its parent $u$.
 Recall that our condition for a locally periodic schedule to be regular is that $p^u|p^v$.
-We impose a slightly stronger condition that all periods must be a power of $2$:
+We impose a slightly stronger condition that every period must be a power of $2$:

 \begin{definition} We say $\{p^u\}_{u\in V(G)}$ is a \textbf{regular assignment of periods} if the assignment satisfies Conditions \eqref{regparent}, \eqref{regsum}, and \eqref{regpower2}. \end{definition} Note that a regular assignment of periods is an intermediate subproblem in finding regular schedules that are near-optimal.
 We will use the periods from this subproblem to eventually assign offsets in Section~\ref{subsec:offset}.
-Now, we are ready to formally state the problem of assigning periods to nodes. \begin{problem} Given a tree $T$, find a regular assignment of periods to its vertices that minimizes $\sum_{u\in V(G)} p^v$. \end{problem} We now provide a 2-approximation to the above Problem~\ref{prob:regperi}.
+Now, we are ready to formally state the problem of assigning periods to nodes. \begin{problem} Given a tree $T$, find a regular assignment of periods to its vertices that minimizes $\sum_{u\in V(G)} p^v$. \end{problem}

-\begin{lemma} Given an instance of Problem \ref{prob:regperi} with optimal value $opt_{RP}$, we can obtain in polynomial time a regular assignment of periods such that $\sum_{u\in V(G)}p^u\le 2opt_{RP}$. \end{lemma}
+\begin{lemma} Given an instance of Problem \ref{prob:regperi} with optimal value $opt_{RP}$, we can obtain in poly-time a regular assignment of periods where $\sum_{u\in V(G)}p^u\le 2opt_{RP}$. \end{lemma}

-We first prove a claim about optimal solutions to the Problem \ref{prob:regperi}.
+The following is a claim about optimal solutions to the Problem \ref{prob:regperi}.

 \begin{claim} Given an instance of Problem \ref{prob:regperi}, let $q^v$ be an optimal regular assignment of periods.
 Then $q^v\le 2^{n}$ for all $v\in V(G)$. \end{claim}